 S.T.A.L.K.E.R.: Clear Sky Summary

+The S.T.A.L.K.E.R. series looked, for a moment, secured.
+Publisher bitComposer Entertainment have announced they acquired the license for video game adaptation, but GSC Game World says otherwise.
 While bitComposer is adamant they "hold the license for PC and video games", Eugene Kuchma from GSC claims trademark filings show bitComposer doesn't own rights to make S.T.A.L.K.E.R. games.

+The post-apocalyptic world lives on as publisher bitComposer Entertainment has acquired the "exclusive worldwide rights" to the S.T.A.L.K.E.R. license for all "future video game adaptations".
 They're excited to now own the "reputable brand" of S.T.A.L.K.E.R. which has sold millions of copies.
 All other rights for the franchise "remain with the Strugatsky brothers," so no movies.